arduino/docs-content/content/software/app-lab/7.cli/1.cli/apps-lab-cli.md

 - [Arduino UNO Q](https://store.arduino.cc/products/uno-q)
 - [USB-C® type cable](https://store.arduino.cc/products/usb-cable2in1-type-c)

-Arduino App Lab opens the board's shell for you, so no additional software is required.
+In Connected Mode, Arduino App Lab opens the board's shell for you, so no additional software is required.
 To connect manually, or to transfer files with `adb pull` and `adb push`, you also need [Android Debug Bridge](https://developer.android.com/tools/releases/platform-tools) installed.
 SSH is typically installed on your system by default.

 ## Open the Board's Shell

+How you access the board's shell depends on whether you are running in Connected Mode or SBC Mode:

+### Connected Mode (PC-Hosted)

-Arduino App Lab opens a shell on your board directly from its interface, without setting up `adb` or `ssh` yourself.
+When using the board in Connected Mode (PC-hosted) with Arduino App Lab running on your computer, App Lab can open a shell on the board directly from its interface without manually configuring `adb` or `ssh`:

 1. Connect your board and make sure it is selected in the footer status bar.
 2. Select the **Connect to the board's shell** button (terminal icon) next to the board name.